Skip to content

 for instruction and enrollment in courses.

-FeesThis covers a range of essential student services
+FeesThis covers a range of essential student

-not included in tuition, such as student activities,
+services not included in tuition,

-and technology and lab costs.
+and lab costs.

-HousingThe cost of on-campus living arrangements,
+HousingThe cost of on-campus living

-such as dorms or university-managed apartments.
+arrangements, such as dorms or

 FoodThe cost of meal plans or dining services